 Additional Funds Made Available under the Paycheck Protection Program and the EIDL Program

 April 24, 2020

 Brian A. Haskel, Alan E. Sherman, Jason L. Sobel, Lori M. Waldron

-for the EIDL program are being handled directly by the SBA.
-Applicants should contact the SBA with any
+Applications for the EIDL program are being handled directly by the SBA.
+Applicants should contact the SBA with any questions.

 This Client Alert has been prepared by Sills Cummis & Gross P.C. for informational purposes only and does not constitute advertising or solicitation and should not be used or taken as legal advice.
 Those seeking legal advice should contact a member of the Firm or legal counsel licensed in their state.
 Transmission of this information is not intended to create, and receipt does not constitute, an attorney-client relationship.
 Confidential information should not be sent to Sills Cummis & Gross without first communicating directly with a member of the Firm about establishing an attorney-client relationship.